 This Month’s Highlights

-This month we will be learning about integers.
+This month we will be learning about equations.

-This month we will be learning about solving algebraic expressions.
+This month we will be learning about probability.

 8th Grade Math

-This month we will be learning about linear functions.
+This month we will be learning about surface area and volume.

 Digital Work Day Assignments Below